PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/SQL_DDL2.md

 *Table 2.
 A selection of demographic, geographic and financial information from the youth care database (Version 2).*

-__2c__ Write a query that designates multiple columns in the table to serve as the primary key (you cannot use the table's primary key 'ClientKey'!).
+__2c__ Write a query that designates multiple columns from Table 2 to serve as the primary key (you cannot use the table's primary key 'ClientKey'!).

 The table can downloaded as a csv.-formatted file, [here](../../Study%20Content/Business%20Intelligence/data/SQL_DDL1_exercise1_correct.csv).